 Many employees, Gen Zers and Millennials, in particular, desire more flexibility in their work schedules and workplaces.

 Flexible hours and remote work are great benefits that help employees achieve a better work-life balance.
 They are also great perks that can help your organization attract top talent.
 Plus, offering remote work can help you reconfigure or downsize your office space to promote activities and collaboration.

 Another way to promote a work-life balance is by offering unlimited PTO.
-This allows your employees to take as much time off as they want without impacting your organization's overall production.
+Your employees can take as much time off as they want without impacting your organization's overall production.
+This gives your employees the time they need to tend to their personal lives while getting a break from the daily grind.
 They can take a wellness day here and there or have time off when they're sick and need time to mend.

 Giving employees time off lets them relax and come back feeling refreshed, reenergized, and ready to get to work.